 Marketing update scheduled for thumb

-Commodity markets have adjusted to levels that require farms to monitor closely for the sometimes short rallies that provide pricing opportunities.
+Commodity markets have adjusted to levels that require farms to monitor more closely for the sometimes short rallies that provide pricing opportunities.
 Gone for now are the commodity prices that everyone found profitable in the crops or livestock that they produced.
-With many of the production costs increasing over the past several years, farms will need to manage carefully to maintain reasonable profits.
-One enterprise that is under real market pressure would be the dairy- milking herd.
-As 2015 prices have squeezed out profits for many farms.
-Looking ahead to 2016, milk prices are steady at best, putting dairy farms in the situation of dealing with back to back tight milk price years.
-Corn, soybean and wheat producers are seeing a small rally.
-The big question now is, will these prices hold, rise or fall even lower as the harvest of corn and soybeans kick into full swing across the country?
+With many production costs increasing over the past several years, farms will need to budget carefully to maintain reasonable profits.
+One enterprise that is under real market pressure would be the dairy market.
+2016’s market prices have squeezed out profits for many farms.
+Chris Wolf will be taking a look ahead to the summer and fall of 2016 to see if any relief can be foreseen regarding the milk market.

-10 a.m. to 10:45 a.m., Jim Hilker, commodity marketing specialist at Michigan State University, will cover the grains market update.
+- 10 - 10:45 a.m., Jim Hilker, Commodity Marketing Specialist at Michigan State University, will cover the grain market update.

-10:45 a.m. to noon, Chris Wolf, dairy specialist at Michigan State University, will cover the dairy market update.
+- 10:45 a.m. - noon, Chris Wolf, Dairy Specialist at Michigan State University, will cover the dairy market update.

-For more information or additional details about this workshop or other farm management questions, please feel free to contact me by email email@example.com or by phone at 989-672-3870.
+For more information or additional details about this workshop or other farm management questions please feel free to contact me, MSU Extension Farm Business Management educator, at firstname.lastname@example.org or by phone at 989-672-3870